d-shaktiranjan/super-sniffle/README.md

 pnpm install
 ```

-Place a video file in the root dir, renamed to `video.mp4`.
-Or you can change the [video path](https://github.com/d-shaktiranjan/super-sniffle/blob/main/main.js#L16) with your actual path & name.
+Place your video files in the `videos` dir.

 And